Chicago, October, 1991

 “Never played it,” Terry said simply.

 “Fantastic!”
-Rocky beamed.
+Rocky grinned.
 “Brilliant.
 We don’t want anyone who’s too caught up in the game.
 We’re not worrying about any of that.
 This isn’t about a video game.”

 “You can’t make a movie about a video game,” Annabel asserted.

 “That’s why no one’s done it before now,” Rocky said.
-“It’s what tripped up the other directors.”
+“It’s what tripped up the other directors.
+You get trapped trying to make it about the game.”

-“It’s like all the rudeness of New York multiplied by a hundred,” Terry said.
+“It’s all the rudeness of New York multiplied by a hundred,” Terry said.

 The Brits nodded appreciatively.